epfl-ada/ada-2022-project-radar/README.md

 **Step: Continue exploring the different datasets and coming up with meaningul visualizations**

-**Step: Explore possibility of observational study**
+**Step: Explore possibility of observational study or decision trees**
 - Matching users with similar beer tastes at the beginning, same number of ratings through time and comparing their respective paths.
+- Could also make a decision tree??
+Like
+- When do the paths split?
+Can we determine reasons behind them taking separate paths?
+What are the common characteristics of people that went on the same path?

 **Step: Create an efficient data preprocessing pipeline**
 - Determine solid measures in order to justifiy the final data set of valid US users.